rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-edition.md

 ## 3.23.32 Phrases about notes, appendices, etc.

-<a name="3.23.32.1">3.23.32.1</a> If there are phrases about notes, appendices, and other supplementary matter and they apply to the edition in hand but not necessarily to all editions of the work, transcribe them as statements of responsibility relating to the edition only in the case when the phrase names or otherwise identifies a person or corporate body and appears in the same source as the [Designation of edition](/DCRMR/edition/Designation-of-edition/).
+<a name="3.23.32.1">3.23.32.1</a> If there are phrases about notes, appendices, and other supplementary matter and they apply to the edition in hand but not necessarily to all editions of the work, transcribe them as Statements of responsibility relating to the edition only in cases where the phrase names or otherwise identifies a person or corporate body, and appears in the same source as the [Designation of edition](/DCRMR/edition/Designation-of-edition/).

 >Example:
 ><CITE>to which is added, a sermon intitled, The care of the soul urged as the one thing needful by the same author</CITE>